UNHOLY AWAKENING -THE RAVENSGATE CHRONICLES

 When I turned back to face the closet, it emerged from the dark; a hand reached out for me from inside.
 The flesh was gray, peeling, and rotted.
 The nails were black, and its fingers stretched outward.
 I stood transfixed, frozen as the appendage came forward.

 A loud banging rang out from downstairs, snapping me out of the trance, and the hand was gone.
 I saw only darkness.
 I was sure I imagined the whole thing and shut the closet door.
-The knocking continued.
+The pounding continued.
 Still a little uneasy, I realized someone was downstairs knocking at the front door.
 The doorbell didn’t work.

 I found my way through the dark attic.
 I looked at my watch as I headed downstairs: nine thirty.
 A late visitor.